Use Cases

 });

-const ws = new Workspace(client);
+const ws = client.workspaces;

 // One permanent workspace - your agent's home